gifitsp/PolkaExchange/README.md

 cargo build --release

-To rebuild you may run this first:
+To rebuild you may run this command first:

 cargo clean -p node-polkaexchange